-Raw Frames: (Number of pawprint locations x number of exposure in each pawprint) FITS files
+Raw Frames: (Number of pawprint locations × number of exposure in each

-Pipeline recipes: as for pawprints

-Note Pipeline produces pawprints, these are not merged.
+Pipeline recipes: vircam_microstep_interleave, vircam_jitter_combine Note Pipeline produces pawprints, these are not merged.

-8.2.1.3 Observe set of Tiles
+8.3.5 Observe set of Tiles

 Three templates (FTPJME, TFPJME and TPFJME) that observe more than one tile were outlined in the URD [AD2].
-However as explained there, no templates that observe multiple tiles have been defined for PDR.
-This is because the pipeline concentrates on individual tiles.
-The FTPJME nesting can nevertheless be achieved with multiple copies of the Observe Tile template within an OB - each specifying a different, single filter.
+The template design has now been considerably streamlined such that the required behaviour can be realised with the observe-tile template, or with multiple templates within an OB.